 Workpackage 2 – Experimental monitoring

-Using known host differentials for Venturia and Podosphaera segregating for major gene resistances, pathogen samples will be collected from existing and new experimental plots, subject to natural epidemics of the diseases.
+Using known host differentials for Venturia and Podosphaera segregating for major gene resistance, pathogen samples will be collected from existing and new experimental plots, subject to natural epidemics of the diseases.
 Using the method developed in WP1 the read-until system will be tested, to understand whether discrimination of known races of the pathogens can be detected.
 Pilot experiments will reveal not only whether pathogens can be detected down to the level of race, but for powdery mildew, where the factors controlling race variation are unknown; the method may reveal variation in candidate effectors directly – allowing the determination of race from the causative gene.
 This is most likely to succeed if direct RNA sequencing in planta is used.
 Similarly, using Venturia the presence of target-site resistance to fungicides will be also monitored using experimental strains in addition to candidate effectors.
-For Neonectria, where there is no reported race structure, the diversity of the pathogen will be monitored and based on phylogenetically informative loci, population level parameters, such as diversity and linkage disequilibrium will be calculated to understand the fungal population structure for inferring the level of sexual recombination in the field.
+For Neonectria, where there is no reported race structure, the diversity of the pathogen will be monitored and based on phylogenetically informative loci, population-level parameters, such as diversity and linkage disequilibrium will be calculated to understand the fungal population structure for inferring the level of sexual recombination in the field.

-Workpackage 3 – In field monitoring
+Workpackage 3 – In-field monitoring

 Based upon the results in WP1 and WP2, the student will visit selected grower sites and conduct a sampling of leaves and stem tissue at two points in the season.
 A subset of these samples will then be sequenced to report the status of the three pathogens at the grower sites.
 The student will work to optimise the method for in-field diagnosis using rapid DNA preparation and extraction.
 Anticipated developments in ONT technology (even now the device can theoretically run on an android phone) may mean that within the lifetime of the project, on-site diagnosis could be carried out (for example using the SmidgION).
-The student will therefore attempt to ensure that the method is portable.
+The student will, therefore, attempt to ensure that the method is portable.
 These data will be integrated and a view of site by site and orchard by orchard variability of pathogen populations will be assembled for the first time.

 Data from WP3 will be analysed to assess the extent of particular pathogen races (informing future planting decisions), the presence of fungicide resistance traits (affecting IPM) and the level of spatial variability within orchards, indicating how lifecycle (clonal or sexual) affects population-level variation at the molecular level.
 The information can then be used to assess the appropriateness of current disease management strategies and inform novel ways of managing tree crop fungal diseases.